AyushmanGHub/CreditRisk-Predicting-Borrower-Reliability/README.md

 - Useful when balancing precision and recall is crucial.
 - Helps in making a trade-off between identifying defaulters and avoiding unnecessary interventions.

----

-**Focus should primarily be on Recall (1) and Precision (1)** to ensure financial risks are minimized while maintaining operational efficiency.

 ## Result and Conclusion